benben101001/ERC721PokemonCardProject/README.md

    - Ensure metadata format is correct

+## Contributions
+   -This project was completed as a solo effort.
+   - All smart contract code, frontend code, and tests were written by Benjamin Werlen.
+   - Cursor  was used for code suggestions, debugging, and UI advice, but all final implementation and integration was performed by me.
+   - No other students or external contributors were involved.

 This project is licensed under the MIT License - see the LICENSE file for details.